Sunday, May 12, 2013

 John 14:8-17, 25-27

-Focusing on the Holy Spirit in these speeches of Jesus, we learn important facts about the Holy Spirit, here called the (depending on translation) Advocate/Comforter/Paraclete/Helper/Counsellor.
 Paraclete is a transliteration of the original Greek and literally is 'the one called alongside'.
-In one sense, Advocate or Comforter or Helper or Counsellor do not do justice to Paraclete.
-It could be helpful to think of the Holy Spirit as the one who comes alongside us to help, to counsel, to advocate, to comfort (both to encourage, support and give strength to).
+English terms such as Advocate or Comforter or Helper or Counsellor properly draw out an aspect of the meaning of Paraclete, but none do complete justice to its meaning.
+It could be helpful to think of the Holy Spirit as the one who comes alongside us to be and do all of the following: to help, to counsel, to advocate, and to comfort (both to encourage, support and give strength to).

 What are these facts from Jesus himself about the Holy Spirit as Paraclete?